Captain Shawn T. Rivard

 Other Law Enforcement Duties

-The Aviation Unit provides aerial support to any Federal, State, or municipal agency whereby the solution of a police problem or mission may be obtained.
+The Aviation Division provides aerial support to any Federal, State, or municipal agency whereby the solution of a police problem or mission may be obtained.

-During 2020, the Unit provided aerial support to 336 requests from agencies external to the Department of State Police.
-These flights included photographing crime scenes, providing support for presidential motorcades, participating in multi-agency task force efforts, and demonstrations of the capabilities of the Aviation Unit’s aircraft.
+During 2020, the Division provided aerial support to 336 requests from agencies external to the Department of State Police.
+These flights included photographing crime scenes, providing support for presidential motorcades, participating in multi-agency task force efforts, and demonstrations of the capabilities of the Aviation Division’s aircraft.